by Darren Blaney and Kristina Goodnight

 It was my favorite blanket.
 At first, it was white as snow, white as goose feathers, blanco como las alas de un angel.
 But the longer I had it; the color mellowed and faded, and became even more pure, mas hermoso, even as it aged.
 I carried it everywhere.
 It was my tesoro, my most precious object.
 But still sometimes I would handle it carelessly: it would trail behind me, I’d drag it on the ground.
 The faded stains were proof that I had been somewhere.
 Every tear held a memory.
 There was this one corner.
 Mi favorito.
 I used to kiss it, and taste it all the time, holding it between my teeth, it turned smoother and softer the older it got.
 I would touch it to my cheek; the threads and all the insides were worn and velvety, spilling out like cotton candy.
 Whenever I touched this blanket, I felt happy.
 Protected.
 Segura.
 Strong.
 Like it gave me power.

-who wanted to marry me.
+There was this boy in the pueblo where I grew up who wanted to marry me.
 He was cute, and I liked his company.
 He would follow me around wherever I went.
 We'd play hide and seek in the neighborhood, under a tree, in a corner behind the bed, hiding in a little closet.
 I’ll admit it; I liked la poder of having him want something from me.
 I liked to be the one who was hiding.
 He would beg me to marry him.

 She puts the blanket over Ella's head, like a veil, so she resembles an iconic statue in the blue light.